ImperialCollegeLondon/DirectSearch.jl/docs/src/man/usage.md

 p = DSProblem(3; poll=LTMADS())
 p = DSProblem(3; poll=OrthoMADS())
 ```
-Two poll steps are included.
+Two poll types are included.
 The first is LTMADS, which generates a set of directions from a basis generated from a semi-random lower triangular matrix.
 The other is OrthoMADS, a later algorithm that generates an orthogonal set of directions.
-It was recently adapted to granular variables as in 2019 C. Audet, S. Le Digabel, and C. Tribes, but the same name is continued to be used.
+It was recently adapted to granular variables in 2019 C. Audet, S. Le Digabel, and C. Tribes, but the same name is continued to be used.
 By default, LTMADS is used.

 Both OrthoMADS and LTMADS are non-deterministic, and will therefore give different results every time they are run.
 For this reason, they may need several runs to achieve their best results.
 ## Custom Algorithms